Create-Technology-S4/.github/profile/README.md

 _I go by the "Noah" here.
 It's been just over 21 years that I have spawned into this world._

-_I have been able to travel their world numerous times.
-I have lived in places they name "USA", "France" and "China", the latter of which I have spent over half of my time here.
+_I have been able to travel their world.
+I have lived in places they name "USA", "France" and "China", the latter of which I have spent over half of my time.
 Does that make me "chinese"?_

 _I have become accustomed to their ways of thinking and doing things.
 In particular, their ways of working with technology._